awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

         target_label: pod_phase
 ```

 Each of these default targets are scraped, and the metrics are sent to CloudWatch in log events using embedded metric format\.
-For more information, see [Ingesting High\-Cardinality Logs and Generating Metrics with CloudWatch Embedded Metric Format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 Log events from Amazon EKS and Kubernetes clusters are stored in the **/aws/containerinsights/*cluster\_name*/prometheus** log group in CloudWatch Logs\.
 Log events from Amazon ECS clusters are stored in the **/aws/ecs/containerinsights/*cluster\_name*/prometheus** log group\.

 Each scraping job is contained in a different log stream in this log group\.
 For example, the Prometheus scraping job `kubernetes-pod-appmesh-envoy` is defined for App Mesh\.
 All App Mesh Prometheus metrics from Amazon EKS and Kubernetes clusters are sent to the log stream named **/aws/containerinsights/*cluster\_name*>prometheus/kubernetes\-pod\-appmesh\-envoy/**\.

 To add a new scraping target, you add a new `job_name` section to the `scrape_configs` section of the YAML file, and restart the agent\.
-For an example of this process, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](#ContainerInsights-Prometheus-Setup-new-exporters)\.
+For an example of this process, see [Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics](#ContainerInsights-Prometheus-Setup-new-exporters)\.

-## CloudWatch Agent Configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config2"></a>
+## CloudWatch agent configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config2"></a>

 The CloudWatch agent configuration file has a `prometheus` section under `metrics_collected` for the Prometheus scraping configuration\.
 It includes the following configuration options:
 + **cluster\_name**— specifies the cluster name to be added as a label in the log event\.
 This field is optional\.
 If you omit it, the agent can detect the Amazon EKS or Kubernetes cluster name\.
 + **log\_group\_name**— specifies the log group name for the scraped Prometheus metrics\.
 This field is optional\.
 If you omit it, CloudWatch uses **/aws/containerinsights/*cluster\_name*/prometheus** for logs from Amazon EKS and Kubernetes clusters\.
 + **prometheus\_config\_path**— specifies the Prometheus scrape configuration file path\.
 If the value of this field starts with `env:` the Prometheus scrape configuration file contents will be retrieved from the container's environment variable\.
 Do not change this field\.
 + **ecs\_service\_discovery**— is the section to specify the configuration for Amazon ECS Prometheus service discovery\.
-For more information, see [Detailed Guide for Autodiscovery on Amazon ECS clusters](ContainerInsights-Prometheus-Setup-autodiscovery-ecs.md)\.
+For more information, see [Detailed guide for autodiscovery on Amazon ECS clusters](ContainerInsights-Prometheus-Setup-autodiscovery-ecs.md)\.

   The `ecs_service_discovery` section can contain the following fields:
   + `sd_frequency` is the frequency to discover the Prometheus exporters\.
 Specify a number and a unit suffix\.
 For example, `1m` for once per minute or `30s` for once per 30 seconds\.
 Valid unit suffixes are `ns`, `us`, `ms`, `s`, `m`, and `h`\.